Philippine peso sign

 The Philippine peso sign (₱) is the currency symbol used for the Philippine peso, the official currency of the Philippines.
 The symbol resembles a Latin letter P with two horizontal strokes.
 It differs from the currency symbol used for the peso in Latin America, which is "$".

 History

 The Philippine peso sign was introduced by Executive Order No. 66 of the United States colonial government on 3 August 1903.
-The sign, in capitalized Roman letter P with two parallel lines "passing through and extending slightly beyond loop at right angle to shaft or stem", was decreed to be used "by all officials as the designation of the new Philippine peso to differentiate it from the $ mark for United States currency and the pesos of Spain..."
+The sign, in capitalized Roman letter P with two parallel lines "passing through and extending slightly beyond loop at right angle to shaft or stem", was decreed to be used "by all officials as the designation of the new Philippine peso to differentiate it from the $ sign for US dollars and Spanish pesetas..."
 This sign was chosen by Charles Edward Magoon, acting chief of the Bureau of Insular Affairs, and was approved by Governor William H. Taft.